About this conference

-This annual conference reviews and comments on a selected number of judicial decisions issued by the Court of Justice of the European Union during the past 12 months.
-These judicial decisions are regarded as significant for:
+The purpose of this annual event is to review and comment on a number of key judicial decisions issued by the Court of Justice of the European Union (CJEU) during the past 12 months.
+These judicial decisions have been selected for:

 - They offer a first-time interpretation on certain EU legal instruments;